droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Participation

 <img class="img-right" src="../img/participation.jpg" alt="Participation">
 This class is taught in an active learning format.
 Outside of class you will be asked to prepare a module for each class period (as described above) and complete exercises begun in class.
-Your preparation outside of class will be assessed by me periodically collecting evidence for your preparation (*without prior notice*).
-Such evidence may include your written answers to the preparation guide (described above) or your written answers to exercises that were to be completed outside of class (which I will have announced at the end of the previous class period).
-You will earn full points for these assessments by simply preparing your written notes or doing the class exercise at least mostly correctly.
+Your preparation outside of class will be assessed by the daily preparation checks and homeworks assignments.
 In class you will be asked to actively participate (listen, take notes) in short lectures, work on in-class exercises, ask questions of other students and the instructor, and, occasionally, work in small groups.
 Our time during class is short and precious, thus you should be focused and attentive during the entire class period.
 I will assess your level of participation at the end of each class period with the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">
   <thead>
-    <tr class="info"><th>4 points</th><th>2 point</th><th>0 points</th></tr>
+    <tr class="info"><th>4 points</th><th>3-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
     <tr><td>Fully (see below) participated in the day's activities.
 Properly focused at all times.</td><td>Participated in many, but not all, of the day's activities.
 Focus waned or was inconsistent.
-Left between 1-15 mins early.</td><td>Very little active participation in the day's activities.
+Left early or arrived late by between 1-15 mins.</td><td>Very little active participation in the day's activities.
 Lacked focus.
-Left more than 15 mins early.</td></tr>
+Left early or arrived late by more than 15 mins.</td></tr>
   </tbody>
   </table>
 </div>